Stay Connected

-Signs and Symptoms of a Headache
+Signs and Symptoms of Headache

 A headache is something that almost everyone experiences at least once in their lifetime.
 Anyone who has never had one should consider themselves quite lucky, since that is very rare.
 Approximately 90 percent of all headaches occur as a result of muscle contraction and are commonly referred to as tension headaches.
 Additionally, for many people these headaches are chronic and occur regularly.
 A smaller percentage of people suffer from another form of headaches that are commonly referred to as Migraines.
 The main difference between tension headaches and migraines is that migraines often consist of a throbbing pain on one side of the head, accompanied by other symptoms such as dizziness, blurred vision, nausea, or vomiting.
 On the other hand, tension headaches often consist of a sense of tightness all over the head, somewhat as if a rubber band was wrapped around it.
 Unfortunately it is hard to diagnose which type of headache someone is experiencing, since the symptoms are quite similar.
 Nevertheless, many home remedies for both migraines and tension headaches are also very similar.